Stories by Storie

 August 31, 2020

 Are you ready to try goal setting with your students this year, but not sure how to start?
 Grab an inspiring picture book to help set the tone!
 Here are some picture books for goal setting that might just inspire your students to dream big!
-You can click on any of the covers below to learn more about these Picture… Read More
+You can click on any of the titles below to learn more about these Picture… Read More

 Filed Under: book lists, classroom management, teacher tips Leave a Comment